-The Corporate Governance Committee is responsible to conduct on an annual basis the assessment of the directors, the Board and its committees.
-The composition of the Board and committees is an integral part of the evaluation process of the performance of the directors and the Board.
-Thereafter, the Chair of the Board meets to discuss with every director individually their performance and participation at the Board and its committees.
-The Board has adopted a matrix of the competencies that it is seeking and considers are important and meeting the needs of the Corporation.
+The Governance and Social Responsibility Committee is responsible to conduct on an annual basis the assessment of the directors, the Board of Directors and its committees.
+The composition of the Board of Directors and committees is an integral part of the evaluation process of the performance of the directors and the Board of Directors.
+Thereafter, the Chair of the Board meets to discuss with every director individually their performance and participation at the Board of Directors and its committees.
+The Board of Directors has adopted a matrix of the competencies that it is seeking and considers are important and meeting the needs of the Corporation.

 The Corporation regularly appoints new directors to its Board of Directors.
-The Corporate Governance Committee has been mandated by the Board of Directors to identify qualified candidates, taking into account the competencies identified by the Board of Directors as useful as well as the question of women representation.
+The Governance and Social Responsibility Committee has been mandated by the Board of Directors to identify qualified candidates, taking into account the competencies identified by the Board of Directors as useful, satisfying the needs of the board committees, as well as the question of women representation, notably.

 The Board of Directors has decided not to adopt a policy regarding tenure or age of retirement for directors and to maintain the process followed in the past.
-Only one independent director, Mr. Richard Fortin, has been a member of the Board for more than 10 years but he is not standing for re-election as a director; only two other independent directors have been directors for more than five years.
-Since the beginning of 2013, six new directors have been appointed, representing 42.8% of the Board.
+Only one independent director, Mr. François R. Roy, has been a member of the Board of Directors for more than 10 years; only one other independent director has been a director for more than five years.
+Since the beginning of 2014, six new directors have been appointed, representing 46.2% of the Board of Directors.
 Mr. Rémi Marcoux, founder of the Corporation, is the only director of more than 70 years.
-The average age of the nominees is 56 years.
+The average age of the nominees is 57 years.
 The approach followed by the Corporation is therefore very efficient and the renewal of the Board of Directors takes place conscientiously without the need of a policy.
+The Board of Directors also considers certain factors in its choices regarding the efficiency of the deliberations, a diversity in the experience and opinions of the individuals and the fact that the Corporation operates its activities in three industries at the international level, facing very different challenges.